code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 ## If you have questions

-Do not hesitate to post in the #judges Discord channel, or DM a Contest Administrator with questions as you're working on judging.
+Do not hesitate to post in the #judges Discord channel, or DM a Civics Administrator with questions as you're working on judging.
 Any questions or feedback you can add to this documentation, or comments/questions on items above are highly welcome and essential for us improving our process.
 Thank you! 🙏

 ## Final step before handing off